AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-verse 6, on which account some of the fathers considered Jude apocryphal; but it is probable that Jude quotes Enoch as Paul quotes the heathen poets, not to endorse its doctrine, but to illustrate a point, as writers nowadays quote fables and legends.
-Cave, in the *Lives of the Fathers*, attributes the prevalence of the doctrine of fallen angels to a perversion of the account (Gen. 6:1-4) of \"the sons of God and the daughters of men.\" He refers the prevalence of the doctrine to \"the authority of the \'Book of Enoch,\' (highly valued by many in those days) wherein this story is related, as appears from the fragments of it
+verse 6, on which account some of the fathers considered Jude apocryphal; but it is probable that Jude quotes Enoch as Paul quotes the heathen poets, not to endorse its doctrine, but to illustrate a point, as writers nowadays quote fables and legends. **Cave**, in the *Lives of the Fathers*, attributes the prevalence of the doctrine of fallen angels to a perversion of the account (Gen. 6:1-4) of \"the sons of God and the daughters of men.\" He refers the prevalence of the doctrine to \"the authority of the \'Book of Enoch,\' (highly valued by many in those days) wherein this story is related, as appears from the fragments of it